 10. Relationship of the Parties.
 The Parties shall not be deemed in a relationship of partners or joint venturers by virtue of this Agreement, nor shall either Party be an agent, representative, trustee or fiduciary of the other.
 Neither Party shall have any authority to bind the other to any agreement.

 11. Binding Arbitration.
 The Parties shall attempt to resolve any dispute, controversy, difference or claim arising between them concerning the interpretation, performance or enforcement of this Agreement (a “Dispute”) through direct discussion.
 If, in the sole opinion and discretion of either Party, such discussion is unsuccessful, such Party may submit the Dispute to mediation.
-Unless otherwise agreed by the Parties, the mediation will be submitted to the American Arbitration Association (“AAA”) and will be held in Houston, Texas for at least three (3) days.
+Unless otherwise agreed by the Parties, the mediation will be submitted to the American Arbitration Association (“AAA”) and will be held in New York City, New York for at least three (3) days.
 If the mediation attempt is unsuccessful, either Party may submit the Dispute to the AAA for binding arbitration before three arbitrators, one chosen by each Party (each, a “Party Arbitrator”) and the third, the chief arbitrator, chosen by the Party Arbitrators.
 The Party Arbitrators may consult with their principals on any question.
 If at least two arbitrators agree and so order it, the losing Party will pay the reasonable legal fees and costs incurred by the other Party with respect to the arbitration.

 12. LIMITATION OF LIABILITY.
 NOTWITHSTANDING ANYTHING HEREIN TO THE CONTRARY, NEITHER EPMI NOR NRG, NOR THEIR RESPECTIVE DIRECTORS, OFFICERS, SHAREHOLDERS, MANAGERS, OR EMPLOYEES WILL BE LIABLE TO ANY OTHER PARTY, OR ITS DIRECTORS, OFFICERS, SHAREHOLDERS, MANAGERS OR EMPLOYEES, WHETHER UNDER BREACH OF CONTRACT, BREACH OF WARRANTY, TORT LIABILITY (INCLUDING WITHOUT LIMITATION BOTH NEGLIGENCE AND STRICT LIABILITY), STRICT LIABILITY OR OTHERWISE, FOR ANY INCIDENTAL, SPECIAL, INDIRECT OR CONSEQUENTIAL DAMAGES WHATSOEVER (INCLUDING WITHOUT LIMITATION LOST PROFITS OR REVENUE) OF ANY NATURE CONNECTED WITH OR RESULTING FROM PERFORMANCE OF THIS AGREEMENT, BUT RATHER SHALL BE LIABLE ONLY FOR DIRECT ACTUAL DAMAGES ARISING FROM THE BREACHING PARTY’S WILLFUL BREACH OR SOLE, JOINT OR CONCURRENT NEGLIGENCE.

 13. Assignment.
 Neither Party may assign this Agreement without the prior written approval of the other Party, which approval shall not be unreasonably withheld or delayed.
-Notwithstanding the foregoing, however, EPMI may assign its obligations hereunder to any of its affiliates.
+Notwithstanding the foregoing, however, EPMI and NRG may assign its obligations hereunder to any of its affiliates.

 If the provisions of Article I correctly set forth our current understanding and the provisions of Article II set forth our binding agreement, please execute both originals of this Agreement in the space provided below, retain one fully-executed original for your file, and return one of the other originals to the undersigned.
 This Agreement may be executed in counterparts, and all such counterparts together shall constitute but one agreement.